NURTURE EMERGING BUSINESS

-As ‘Business Operators’ we are biased on better ways of doing things as well as a more profitable business portfolio.
+As ‘Business Investors’ we are biased on better ways of doing things as well as a more profitable business portfolio.
 We renew existing market positions and renew the company’s competitiveness and market share within already-defined businesses.
-Our work typically focuses value creation on existing business offering, processes and practices to improve efficiency, cut down on waste and increase profits.
+Our work typically focuses value creation (quality) on existing business offering, processes and practices to improve efficiency, cut down on waste and increase profits.
 We follow concentric diversification strategies and strategic fits to accomplish your objectives.

 Source: J.R.
 Schütt – DIWANIYA, 2012